 1006 Execution of the Super-G

 A Super-G will be carried out in one run.

-All competitors and forerunners are obliged to wear a crash helmet that conforms to the competition equipment specifications.
-This is valid for the official training as well as for the race.
+All competitors and forerunners must wear a crash helmet for official training as well as for the race that meets the FIS Equipment Specifications.